ikechukwu-peter/tran/README.md

 - I used a React UI library(ChakraUI) to make styling faster.

 - While looking at the wireframe, I decided to make the box close to the data show the id of whatever was displayed
+- Google font for font
+- A theme file to contain resuable colors and so on

 <h2 align='center'>Shortcuts</h2>